 A further trading venue - an organised trading facility (OTF) - was introduced with MiFID II.
-All four of these-trading venues are covered in this section.
+All four of these trading venues are covered in this section.

-The greater competition across trading venues has led to fragmentation of trading, with the London Stock Exchange's share of trading volume declining to around 55% by late 2015.
+The greater competition across trading venues has led to fragmentation of trading, with the London Stock Exchange's share of trading volume declining to around 55% by late 2015, then marginally increasing to around 60% by 2020.